FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 Change the transparency of the Nebula spectral analyzer.

-> When set to 0%, Nebula does not take any ressources at all.
+> When set to 0%, Nebula does not take any resources at all.

 Consult the "[Nebula Spatial Spectrogram](Spat_Environment_Nebula.md)" section for more information.

+**Nebula Quality:**

+Configure the quality factor of nebula.

+> Changing this factor will significantly change the performances.

 **Speaker Alpha:**